NanoComp/meep/doc/docs/Python_Tutorials/Adjoint_Solver.md

             sigmoid_bias,
         )

-        # Apply the minimum linewidth constraint
+        # Apply the constraint for the minimum line width and spacing only in
-        # only in the final epoch to an initial
-        # binary design from the previous epoch.
+        # the final epoch to an initial binary design from the previous epoch.
         if sigmoid_bias == sigmoid_biases[-1]:
             line_width_and_spacing = np.zeros(2)
             grad_line_width_and_spacing = np.zeros((2, num_weights + 1))